Khelda/nvim-config/README.md

 ## Install it

 This repository follows the format for Neovim's runtime directory, meaning you can clone it directly into `~/.config/nvim` on your system.
+However, I would recommend using `nix profile` to install this configuration, even more so if you intend to make changes to it.

 This configuration works best with Nix, but it isn't a hard requirement.
 You can also import the `neovim` package in this Nix flake into your NixOS configuration.